BGforgeNet/Fallout2_Hero_Appearance/README.md

-# Fallout2_Hero_Appearance
+# Hero Appearance mod for Fallout 2

-Hero Appearance mod for Fallout 2
+This mod allows to use different character models in Fallout 2 and games based on its engine.